 - Release the springform pan and remove the collar.
 Place a sheet of parchment paper over the cake, followed by a plate turned upside down that is larger than the cake.

 - Holding onto the cooling rack and upside down plate, with the cake sandwiched in between, flip the whole sandwich over so the cooling rack is on top and the plate on the bottom.
-Do so carefully as some of the juices can spray a bit.

 Cooling & Serving